zalo/zalo.github.io/_posts/2020-1-18-ellipsoids.md

 #### Practical Fresnel Reflectors

 This is a relatively complex shape to assemble.
-[Great guides exist toward building large, simplfied fresnel reflectors at home for focusing sunlight.](http://www.dr-iguana.com/prj_FlatPackMirror/index.html)
+[There are great guides for building large, simplfied fresnel reflectors at home to focus sunlight.](http://www.dr-iguana.com/prj_FlatPackMirror/index.html)

-However, for near-eye displays, I believe that embedding these mirrored surfaces within clear material is the most viable near-term structure, and I see two primary paths towards constructing them:
+However, for near-eye displays, I believe that embedding these mirrored surfaces within clear material is the most viable near-term structure.

-  1. Using [Wire EDM](https://www.youtube.com/watch?v=pBueWfzb7P0) to cut slices from many [traditionally machined ellipsoidal mirrors](https://www.edmundoptics.com/p/254mm-sq-2x-protected-aluminum-off-axis-ellipsoidal-mirror/41614/), and assembling them into a mold.
-This mold can be used to cast the first half of the part.
-This half may be sputtered with a 50% mirror coating, before being cast with the second half of the material (this eliminates changes in refractive index at the mirror's surface).
-Afterward, the smooth exterior faces of the part may have antireflective coatings applied to minimize secondary reflections.
+I see two primary paths towards constructing them:

+1. Machining a Mold (High Volume, Slow Turnaround)
+  1. Use [Wire EDM](https://www.youtube.com/watch?v=pBueWfzb7P0) to cut slices from many [traditionally machined ellipsoidal mirrors](https://www.edmundoptics.com/p/254mm-sq-2x-protected-aluminum-off-axis-ellipsoidal-mirror/41614/).
+  2. Assemble these pieces concentrically to produce a mold.
+  3. This mold can be used to cast the first half of the part from a clear material.
+    * Like resin, epoxy, plastic, or glass.
+  4. Sputter or coat this internal surface with a 50% mirror coating.
+  5. Cast this part with the same material to produce a flat upper surface.
+    * This eliminates changes in refractive index at the internal mirror's surface.
+  6. Coat the smooth exterior of the part with an antireflective film.
+    * This minimizes secondary reflections.

+2. 3D Printing (Low Volume, Quick Turnaround)
-  2. Alternatively, an optical rapid-prototyping company like [Luxexcel](https://www.luxexcel.com/) may simply print one half of the part.
-(You may print a larger cross-section than is necessary, and shave it down afterwards to accomodate the printing processes' poor handling of discontinuities).
-Afterwards, you may sputter, cast, and coat as in 1.
+  1. An optical rapid-prototyping company like [Luxexcel](https://www.luxexcel.com/) may simply print one half of the part.
+    * One may print a larger cross-section than is necessary, and shave it down afterwards to accomodate the printing processes' poor handling of discontinuities.
+  2. Follow steps 4-6 in the above process.

 Though the flat-plate structure of this technique undoes much of the [field-curvature (or "Petzval") aberration](https://en.wikipedia.org/wiki/Petzval_field_curvature) of traditional ellipsoidal reflectors, this technique can easily be extended to curved structures to suit even better form factors.